Phil Nevin back with Yanks after COVID-19, loss of 22 pounds - WHIZ News

 NEW YORK (AP) — Phil Nevin’s voice cracked and his face flushed.
 Forced from the New York Yankees third base coaching box by the coronavirus and infections, he also had to miss his son’s major league debut.

-“We had talked about that day for a long time,” Nevin said Friday when he rejoined the Yankees for the first time since May 9.
+“We had talked about that day for a long time,” Nevin said Friday before he returned to the Yankees dugout for the first time since May 9.
 “Not to be able to see him right after the game, now that part, that gets you a little bit, because we’ve talked about it for so long, I told my other son, l go: ‘I can still get this day back.
 No pressure.’”

 Nevin, who also suffers from asthma, said he lost 22 pounds and was diagnosed with a bacterial infection in his kidneys and a staph infection.
-He still has an IV line in an arm that has to be removed before he can be back on the field, but he hoped to be cleared to be in the dugout for Friday night’s series opener against Boston.
+He still has an IV line in an arm that has to be removed before he can be back on the field, but he was back in the dugout and handled the lineup card exchange for Friday night’s series opener against Boston.

 His last game at third was May 9 — Mother’s Day — against Washington.
 The 50-year-old learned of the COVID-19 diagnosis that night during the Yankees’ flight to Florida.
 The next day he felt OK, and he recalled telling pitching coach Matt Blake at the team hotel: “Hey, there’s no security down there watching us. … Why don’t we go down for a little walk?”